 Once in office, a serious portion of the office holder’s workday is spent on the phone pandering for funds for their next election.
 And virtually every vote is made with consideration of its impact on fund raising.

 When the funds for campaigns come largely from ultra-wealthy individuals and corporations, the result is a political system that represents their interests and values, not those of the general public.
 This is the very definition of failure for a democracy.
 And it is exactly what we have today.

 For a more detailed account of money’s rise to power, see Introduction to the Problem of Money in US Politics.

 Working to Reverse Citizens United

-- Fix Democracy First, working with WAmend (WA Coalition to Amend the Constitution), is trying to get all 10 of our congressional representatives to sign on to The We the People Amendment, House Joint Resolution 48, which closely aligns with the language and intent of Initiative 735.
+- Fix Democracy First, collaborating with WAmend (WA Coalition to Amend the Constitution), is working to get all 10 of our congressional representatives to sign on to The We the People Amendment, House Joint Resolution 48, which closely aligns with the language and intent of Initiative 735.

 Increasing Public Disclosure of Campaign Contributions

 - Fix Democracy First is actively working to increase public disclosure of campaigns contributions, whether it’s by an individual or a corporation or other entity.